Current Projects

 Clusters: Data

-PIs & SP Involved: Roe, Li, Neff, Wilson, Ellison
+Researchers Involved: Roe, Li, Wilson, Ellison, Neff

 This ongoing project is a means of tracking the amount of household food waste created in the US.
 It will permit assessment of national changes to levels of household food waste necessary to evaluate if national goals are being met for this part of the food value chain.